fbpx

 Being part of the Young Money label, “It’s a dream come true” for Allan Cubas, a New Orleans-born Honduran artist whose recognition is growing in the urban music community.

 Cubas recognizes the importance of showing up and the fortune of being in the right place at the right time.
-The way things happen in New Orleans, a friend of a friend told him he could be a good fit for Lil Wayne and Mack Maine’s music label Young Money, which has looking to sign new talent.
+The way things happen in New Orleans, a friend of a friend told him he could be a good fit for Lil Wayne and Mack Maine’s music label Young Money, which is looking to sign new talent.
 “Petie called me randomly one night and told me, I feel like you could be a good addition, with the way the Spanish game is growing.”

 Those in the music scene have known about Cubas’ dedication and passion for his music and recognize his talent as an American bicultural artist in New Orleans.
-Cubas’ father is from Honduras, and his mother is a Mississippi native.
+Cubas’ father is from Honduras, and his mother is a native of Mississippi.
 He grew up in a genuinely bicultural family, which gives him the upper hand in navigating between two languages and the experiences and culture of the Latino and the Anglo worlds.
 Cubas represents the 504, which happens to be the New Orleans area code and Honduras’s international code.

 “I was a music fan for as long as I can remember.
 I felt like it was an outlet for me to express myself.
 When I was in Honduras, I would hear different things, but really what hit me was coming to New Orleans at an early age.”

 His first musical influence was his father, an avid musician who played and sang a mix of genres of music in Spanish and at church and parties.
 According to Cubas, his father would have never seen a future in music.
 “He didn’t pursue it as a dream or career.
-Coming from a third-world country, I don’t think he saw that as a possibility.”
+Coming from a third-world country, I don’t think he saw that as possible.”

 But Cubas does.
 He inherited music from his father and the desire to write everything down.
 His mother taught him to dream big and believe nothing was impossible.
 He grew up listening to the lyrics from artists such as Roberto Carlos and others his dad used to sing.
 The New Orleans hip-hop and R&B scenes later influenced him.
 “I remember going out at the block party and hanging out in bars.
 Music was always hot”.